 The Itineration and Missionary Support team reports that all missionaries scheduled to itinerate in 2022 will continue to do so virtually.
 We encourage supporting churches and missionaries to connect in smaller virtual meetings following their Global Ministries hosted #stillinmission episodes.
 Rather than traveling to the U.S. and making rounds to supporting churches for several months, missionaries will make time available to meet with individual churches for a period of 3 months following their #stillinmission episode.

-Each year, the church with the highest per-capita contributions receives the John Wesley Award, which this year goes to Triumph United Methodist Church.
-The church with the highest total amount of financial support receives the Phillip Otterbein Award, which goes to the United Methodist Church of Libertyville.
+12 Each year, the church with the highest per-capita contributions receives the John Wesley total amount of financial support receives the Phillip Otterbein Award, which goes to the